dottjt/refactor-me/README.md

 ## If I Had More Time

 - Setup SSL.
+- Setup production scripts/Docker configurations.
 - Setup some sort of external error alerting i.e. Sentry.
-- Setup Scripts/Docker configurations for a production build.
 - Setup some sort of CI/CD i.e. Buildkite.
 - Setup some sort of contract testing (technically it would just be the verifier).
 - Create etensive fixture files of all the different available products.